hrydgard/ppsspp-site/docs/settings/system.md

 ### Language

-Change the default language of PPSSPP's user interface.
+Change the language of PPSSPP's user interface.

-### UI Sound
+### UI size adjustment (DPI)

-Enables/disables little sound effects when navigating the UI.
+Lets you increase or decrease the size of PPSSPP's UI elements.

 ### Set UI background...

-Lets you pick an image for use as the background of PPSSPP.
+Pick an image for use as the background of PPSSPP.

 ### Transparent UI background

 When browsing the menu while paused, this settings controls if the running game should "show through" behind the menu.

+### Notification screen position

+Controls where notifications show up.
+If you want to disable all notifications, set this to None.

 ### UI background animation

 Controls what the menu background looks like when no game is being played.

+### Theme

+Pick a color theme you like!

 ### Color Tint / Color Saturation